-This page goes into additional detail on Virtual Private Cloud (VPC) networks.
-Please review the main VPC Networks Overview if you have not already.
+This page goes into additional detail about Virtual Private Cloud (VPC) networks.
+Before reading this page, see VPC network overview.

 Advanced VPC networking details